|Date: 1 Thu 4 Jul 2019|

 Peadar hails from Letterkenny and has been making artwork for over 30 years.
 He left school early and is self-taught which are usually good credentials for any artist wishing to develop their own visual language.
 His artistic practice began as graphic designer which led into ‘Celtic art’ (think Jim Fitzpatrick).
 Having a big heart and seeing a genuine gap in mental health provision, Peadar set about establishing the Create-a-link facility in Letterkenny.
 This is an amazing art programme that he manages, which provides spaces, art tuition and support for people recovering from mental health illnesses and is supported and funded by the HSE.
 In the early years of this project Peadar also managed to attend college in Limavady to study art for a number of years.

-In 2017 Peadar undertook an eight day walk all around the county to highlight mental health provision within Donegal – and it seems a little miracle happened!
-This 241 kilometre walk allowed Peadar the time to look ‘at’ the landscape, to really look - and it has had a profound impact on his work.
+In 2017, Peadar undertook a 241k walk all around the county to highlight mental health provision in Donegal – and it seems a little miracle happened!
+Peadar had the time to really look ‘at’ the landscape – and this has had a profound impact on his work.

 His art is fluid, confident and eloquent.
 Peadar does not strive for a realistic representation as his landscapes are about ‘essence’ – they are about encapsulations that search for the very core of a place.
 His practice therefore is based on observation, absorption and interpretation.
 These visual assimilations are then worked through on his surfaces as the artist journeys with the paint.
 It is no surprise then that Peadar McDaid was the recipient of The Derek Hill Award from The Glebe Gallery last year.